guinetn/basecamp/assets/books/data/db_nosql_redis.md

 https://docs.nestjs.com/microservices/redis

 Fast key/value database: retrieved data if we know the exact key used to store it.
-Real time cache, sessions storage
-Data structure server
+Real time cache, sessions storage, ephemeral storage Data structure server

 Open source *in-memory data structure store*, used as a *database, cache, and message broker*